pywbem/pywbemtools/docs/settingsandconfiguration.rst

     _PYWBEMCLII_COMPLETE=bash_source pywbemcli > ~/.pywbemcli-complete.bash

-    # Source the resulting file each time a terminal is started (ex edit into .bashrc)
+    # Source the resulting file each time a terminal is started (ex edit into .bashrc):

     source  ~/.pywbemcli-complete.bash